• Skip to primary navigation

 A bowl of Green Bean Salad with Peas, Chard and Dijon Tarragon Vinaigrette.

-This is a farm-to-table salad, packed with vibrance, fiber and greens to nourish mind, body and soul.
+This is a farm-to-table salad, packed with vibrance and greens is a delicious side salad or hearty lunch.
 Find the ingredients at your local farmers market and make this.
 You’re going to love it!

 …like the forest and celebrating life’s moments.